 As a parent, you constantly lament that children these days are budding in an atmosphere filled with instantaneous entitlement and gratification.
 With this, every parent’s anticipations are different.
-While some expect their kids to do every little task in their early years, others prefer them to give complete independence.
+While some expect their kids to do every little task in their early years, others prefer to give them complete independence.

 Be it school or life, you certainly want your kids to succeed.
-You never want to fight over simple things and create conflicts or pressure at home.
+You never want to fight over simple things and create conflicts and pressure at home.
 As a parent, you want your kids to follow good habits, stay organized, finish their homework on time, and never make a fuss.
 These factors will come together only if you build the discipline in them.

 Considering this, here are a few tips to make a note of.